openbmc/openbmc/poky/documentation/dev-manual/debugging.rst

 As with all solved problems, if they originated upstream, you need to submit the fix for the recipe in OE-Core and upstream so that the problem is taken care of at its source.
-See the ":ref:`dev-manual/changes:submitting a change to the yocto project`" section for more information.
+See the ":doc:`../contributor-guide/submit-changes`" section for more information.

 Debugging With the GNU Project Debugger (GDB) Remotely
 ======================================================